How to Use an MCP Server for Stock Analysis with Claude

 What the 19 Tools Do

-The MCP server exposes 19 tools organized into five groups.
+The MCP server exposes a curated tool surface organized into a few intent groups.
 You never need to call them directly — Claude picks the right tool based on your question.
 But knowing what's available helps you ask better questions.

 Example Conversation with Claude Desktop